b00tc4mp/skylab-bootcamp-202001/staff/groups/aurora-lisandro/rick-morty/doc/README.md

 The user API is used to store user data and get it.
 While the Rick and Morty API is only for getting data.

-Using this 2 API's we can create a flow to get data from on and store it in the other, and so molding the data of the user to display the correct info in the view.
+Using this 2 API's we can create a flow to get data from one and store it in the other, and so molding the data of the user to display the correct info in the view.

 ### Use Cases
 ![](images/use-cases.jpg)